ethanhung11/snRNAseq_analysis/README.md

 ./src/scripts/cellbending.sh -i ./data/cellranger/paper_processed -o cellbending.out
 ```

 ### Step 3.
-Data Pre-Processing (Seurat).
+Data Pre-Processing
-See the .Rmd file for details.
+See the .Rmd/.ipynb file for details.
 Broadly, the steps are:
 1. Process each dataset:
     1. Pull the CellBender data into Seurat.
     2. Filter samples based on UMIs (counts), genes (features), mitochrondial gene ratio, and UMIs/gene.